 In making a Pinned Plank smaller wooden components are solidly screw locked together to form a scaffold plank.
-The result of locking components together creates a finished product that has superior strength and the Shock resistance of a butcher block.
+The result of locking components together creates a finished product that has superior strength and improved shock resistance.

 Both PIN-LOK and PIN-LAM planks are superior to any other wooden scaffold plank in safety and durability.